 - The best computer monitors for music production: DAW-friendly displays

-Best laptops for music production right now
+Best laptops for music production: Our top picks

 - The best MacBook Pro deals online right now